lsieun/lsieun.github.io/_java-asm-03/core-vs-tree.md

 [上级目录]({% link _posts/2021-05-01-java-asm-season-03.md %})

+Core API和Tree API都可以用来进行Class Generation、Class Transformation和Class Analysis。

+## class generation

-Like for class generation, using the tree API to transform classes takes more time and consumes more memory than using the core API.
+Like for **class generation**, using the tree API to transform classes takes more time and consumes more memory than using the core API.
 But it makes it possible to implement some transformations more easily.